MonashBioinformaticsPlatform/polyApipe/README.md

 # polyApipe

+**Please note: polyApipe is not under active development at the moment.**

 polyApipe is a pipeline for examining Alternative PolyAdenylation (APA) from 10X Genomics single-cell RNA Sequencing.
 It consists of a Python 3 part, `polyApipe.py` which performs peak calling and UMI counting, and and R part, `polyApiper`, which analyses the resultant UMI counts.

 * [polyApipe.py and polyApiper usage example and documentation](https://monashbioinformaticsplatform.github.io/polyApipe/polyApipe.html)